tobiaskraus/kraus-accounting-ts/README.md

 A lightweight, self-hosted web app for managing and visualizing personal and family finances — built from scratch for full data ownership and flexibility.

+It is specialized on my needs, and doesn't attempt to fulfill needs of other users.
+So features like i18n (e.g. currencies other than €), signup, etc. will probably never get implemented.

 ## 🧭 Overview

 This project aims to replace Google Spreadsheets as my main accounting and finance-tracking tool.